5. Processing unidimensional data#

 ## 35779.994 35779.994 35779.994 35779.994

-On the other hand, there exists the numpy.median function but, unfortunately, the median method for vectors is not available.
-This is why we prefer sticking with functions.
+Unfortunately, the median method for vectors is not available.
+As functions are more universal in numpy, we prefer sticking with them.

 The arithmetic mean is strongly influenced by very large

-or very small observations (which in some contexts we refer
+or very small observations which, in some contexts, we might refer

 income2 = np.append(income, [1_000_000_000])